marbemac/ssrx/examples/react-router-simple/README.md

 All of these commands are expecting you to be in the root of this repo:

 - dev: `yarn nx run react-router-simple:dev`
-- build: `yarn nx run react-router-simple:dev`
+- build: `yarn nx run react-router-simple:build`
-- start: `yarn nx run react-router-simple:dev`
+- start: `yarn nx run react-router-simple:start`